Reasoning: Arguing Cogently

 Three Characteristics of Good Arguments

 A cogent argument has three characteristics, according to Kahane and Cavender (1998):

 Consider the following two arguments.
 The first argument displays good reasoning and the second demonstrates fallacious reasoning.

 The first premise specifies a conditional relationship.
-This is denoted by the if/then structure of the sentence.
+This relationship is denoted by the if/then structure of the sentence.
 If A happens, then B happens too.
-This is called the major premise of the argument.
+This structure is called the major premise of the argument.
 The second, minor premise of the argument tells us that the “if” part of the first premise takes place.
 The third statement, the conclusion, then asserts that the “then” part of the first statement takes place as well.
 This argument form is known as modus ponens.

 Now, consider a second argument.